Uzoma Dozie

 Uzoma Dozie (born 2 November 1969) is a banker, tech investor and financial inclusion advocate.
 He is the CEO and Founder of Sparkle, a financial technology community and 'ecosystem'.
 Before launching Sparkle in 2019, he was the GMD and Bank CEO of Diamond Bank from 2014 and successfully implemented a merger with Access Bank Plc in 2018.
 While at Diamond Bank, Uzoma also served as Executive Director of Corporate Banking and Executive Director of Regional Business Lagos & West Regions.

 Early life

 Uzoma was born in London, United Kingdom to Pascal Dozie, the founder of Diamond Bank.

 Career

 Following his time in the Nigerian banking sector, Uzoma Dozie launched Sparkle, the mobile-first platform which is focused on Nigeria's retail sector and will tackle how retailers achieve their daily objectives and scale their businesses.
-In addition to the typical current and savings accounts, the platform provides a suite of innovative lifestyle services such as inventory management, invoicing statements, foreign exchange services and a POS-via-mobile function.

 He is also known for investing in a number of Nigerian technology start-ups through his angel fund, Black Knights.